postandcourier/infant-mortality/one-rail-text.md

 The program is expensive, but evidence shows it works, according to three randomized, controlled trials.
 Fewer babies born into Nurse Family Partnership families are premature or need treatment in a neonatal intensive care unit.
 The program currently is available in 26 of South Carolina’s 46 counties.

-It’s financed by federal funds and private grant money, with minimal state money.
+It’s financed by federal funds and private grants, with minimal state money.

 ##### 17-Hydroxyprogesterone